Distributive tendency: Competing Theories

 There are several competing theories on the precise definition of distributive politics, as political scientists approach the concept from different angles.

 The distribution and overall concentration of benefits and projects is how Lowi defines distributive politics, saying they are those that “can be disaggregated and dispensed unit by small unit, each unit more or less in isolation from other units and from any general rule.”

 Ferejohn and Rundquist also accept the disaggregation as a main part of defining distribution, but they refine their definition by only including those pieces of legislation that are dispersed geographically.
 Ferejohn and Rundquist rely on the notion that Congressmen strive only to serve their constituents, who are part of geographically sorted voting districts.
 Fiorina subscribes to this same idea, noting “Congressmen understand national interest only when it speaks in a local dialect."

 The role of targeted populations and recipients of distributive benefits is debated among scholars.
 Stockman claims that distributive policy is actually less efficient than alternatives, as it creates a widespread blanket of benefits rather than concentrating those benefits on the needy populations.
 Lowi and Schneider argue that distributive policies are rather more concentrated on those "powerful and positively constructed" groups, such as the elderly, business, veterans, and scientists.
 These groups are given more benefits because they hold less opposition and controversy and are "met instead with general approval."

-Other contributions to the definition of distributive politics emphasize the evolution of policy and how this impacts the creation of a distributive bill.
-Sharma argues that if a party controls majority seats in the national legislature as well as a vast majority of the state legislatures, then the distributive funds (or pork barrel funds) are allocated to 'own party' ruled states (i.e., affiliated states).
-However, if the ruling party loses support in a vast majority of states then it alters its distributive strategy to appease those constituencies which it has lost, leading to more welfare-grants being channeled to nonaffiliated states, although affiliated states continue to receive a respectable amount of such (visible or credit conferring) grants.
-This theory has been termed as "situational theory of distributive politics".
-More precisely, the theory holds that particularization or universalization of federal grants depends on the party system type under which the national government is operating.
-It states that incentives for exclusive targeting of affiliated states in dominant‐party systems drive national ruling parties towards particularism, while the shrinking opportunity to indulge in such a policy in multiparty‐coalition systems creates a universalisation effect.